-An ingound pool’s cost might vary greatly.
+An Inground pool costs might vary greatly.
 For a basic pool, you should usually budget between $30,000 and $70,000.
 Should you select unique designs or upscale features, the cost might go more over $100,000.

 Key cost factors include: